 - Eligibility check performed by the Management Team (MT)

 Eligibility criteria such as research experience, mobility requirements are verified.

 - Scientific Proposal Evaluation done by the International Review Panels

 Each proposal that passes the Eligibility check is assigned to three international review experts.
 Review Experts are all qualified individuals with experience in evaluation or management of research projects and strong international reputation.
-Experts evaluate applications remotely and then they join a consensus meeting and produce a final review according to the evaluation criteria described in the Call.
+Experts evaluate applications remotely and produce a consensus report according to the evaluation criteria described in the Call.

-- Interview process done by the Scientific Advisory Board (SAB)
+- Interviews carried out by the Scientific Advisory Board (SAB)

 The first 14 candidates who pass the Scientific Proposal Evaluation step are invited to an interview.

 Dates, after the closing date, are indicative and will depend on the number of proposals received.
 In case of delays, applicants will be informed via our website.

 From June 2023

 Start of projects